Prerequisites

 }

-1. Call dlopen with a string argument being the path to the library you want to load, save the handle pointer
+1. Call dlopen with a string argument, set to the path to the library you want to load and save the returned handle pointer to a variable

 3. Use your functions